Road Construction Safety

 - Avoid Blind Spots- Make sure you are visible at all times.
 This is important when working around heavy equipment.
 A good rule of thumb is that if you cant see the driver, they cant see you.

-- Be Prepared- Have a plan, hold daily safety meeting with all workers, stay hydrated, communicate with your team.
+- Be Prepared- Have a plan, hold a daily safety meeting with all workers, stay hydrated, communicate with your team.

 These are just a few safety tips for workers working near the road.
 Do you have any more tips?
 Feel free to add to this list.